kylezook06/Kriegsspiel-Defender/README.md

 - Cannons join with slow shells that burst into lingering smoke clouds.
 - A narrowing sniper channel fires from top and bottom edges (snipers don’t stack on the same edge).
 - Just before the boss (around **2:50–3:00**), a cannon onslaught floods the screen (up to ten cannons).
-- The boss enters at the **3-minute mark** with 20× HP, rotating attacks (softer-aim direct shots, widening half-circle spreads, and random cannon strikes).
+- The boss enters at the **3-minute mark** with 20× HP, rotating attacks (softer-aim direct shots, widening half-circle spreads, and random cannon strikes) and will occasionally drop a rare power-up during the fight.
 When the boss falls, the level automatically restarts.

 ## Customization ideas